halelooya/movie_search_API/README.md

 2. Keywords in the query are supposed to be correct and valid.<br/>
   The search result will only return all the movies which contain all the valid keywords.<br/>

+3. "Q" is not a keyword but a symbol to quit the API program.